Analytic element method: Comparison to other methods

 As mentioned the analytic element method thus does not rely on the discretization of volume or area in the model, as in the finite elements or finite different methods.
 Thus, it can model complex problems with an error in the order of machine precision.
 This is illustrated in a study that modeled a highly heterogeneous, isotropic aquifer by including 100,000 spherical heterogeneity with a random conductivity and tracing 40,000 particles.
 The analytical element method can efficiently be used as verification or as a screening tool in larger projects as it may fast and accurately calculate the groundwater flow for many complex problems.

-In contrast to other commonly used groundwater modeling methods, e.g. the finite elements or finite different method, the AEM does not discrete the model domain into cells.
+In contrast to other commonly used groundwater modeling methods, e.g. the finite elements or finite different method, the AEM does not discretize the model domain into cells.
 This gives the advantage that the model is valid for any given point in the model domain.
 However, it also imposes that the domain is not as easily divided into regions of e.g. different hydraulic conductivity, as when modeling with a cell grid; however, one solution to this problem is to include subdomains to the AEM model.
 There also exist solutions for implementing vertically varying properties or structures in an aquifer in an AEM model.